This bright green herb salad dressing takes an ordinary garden salad to the next level. It’s packed with flavour, natural colour and vitamins.

 - Store in an airtight jar in the fridge for up to two weeks.
 The herbs will settle to the bottom as it sits.
 Shake it up again before serving.

 - Once the dressing has stored in the fridge, it may thicken.
-Let it come to room temperature before serving or place the jar in a bowl of warm water.
+Let it come to room temperature before serving.

 Pin for later